umLu/Getting-and-Cleaning-Data/README.md

 This repository is dedicated to the Getting and Cleaning Data Course Project.
 It contains 5 files:

 #### run_analysis.R
-R script that download the raw data (for more details, see CodeBook.md) and:
+R script that downloads (if needed) the raw data (for more details, see CodeBook.md) and:

 1. Merges the training and the test sets to create one data set.</li>
 2. Extracts only the measurements on the mean and standard deviation for each measurement.</li>